yizhezhang07/bcndetection/README.md

 #### Testing Environment
 ------
-We've tested this repo on our server (note that this server is not the machine deployed in the paper):
+We've tested this repo on our server for ACSAC artifact reviewing process (note that this server is not the machine deployed in the paper):

 ```
 OS: Ubuntu 22.04.2 LTS